JLF FIRM ARTICLES AND NEWS

 - Fatigued driving – Uber drivers often drive as a second job after a full day or work or late into the night, resulting in increased driver fatigue.

-- Distracted driving – Uber drivers have to pay close attention to the Uber app on their phones, which can regularly take their attention away from the road.
+- Distracted driving – Uber drivers must pay close attention to the Uber app on their phones, which can regularly take their attention away from the road.
 Drivers can also be distracted by phone calls, conversations with passengers, and more.

 - Violating traffic laws – Uber drivers have an incentive to complete rides as quickly as possible, so they may speed or violate other laws to do so.
 They also may make honest mistakes, such as failing to properly yield, which lead to traffic violations and accidents.